Unblock Requests

 Unblock Request Overview

-By default, all Endpoint Filtering pages feature an option for end users to request access to the page.
-You can manage this feature's availability at the Group or Endpoint permission level using the "hide unblock request" checkbox.
+By default, all Endpoint Filtering pages include an option that allows end users to request access to blocked content.
+Administrators can control the availability of this feature at both the Group and Endpoint permission levels by utilizing the "Hide Unblock Request" checkbox.

 Workflow

-• Step 3: Request is actioned in the Portal
+Step 3: Request is processed in the Portal

 Managing Requests

-• Allow: Users can choose to either add the requested website to the Customer-specific Policy or include it in the Global Policy for all Customers.
+Allow: They can add the requested website to either the Customer-specific Policy or the Global Policy, which applies to all Customers.

-• Deny: Users have the option to either ignore the request without notifying the user or explicitly deny the request and notify the user.
+Deny: Users can choose to either disregard the request without sending a notification to the user or formally deny the request while informing the user of their decision.

-Additionally, users have several other actions they can take before processing the request:
+Furthermore, users have access to several additional actions prior to processing the request:

-• Smart Logs: This feature allows users to view the 5-15 seconds before and after the block page to gain context on how the block occurred.
-This is particularly useful when dealing with requests for obscure websites, as it provides insight into the user's activity leading up to the block
+Smart Logs: This feature enables users to review the 5-15 seconds of activity before and after the block page, offering valuable context for understanding why the block occurred.
+This capability is especially beneficial for evaluating requests related to lesser-known websites, as it sheds light on the user's behavior leading up to the block.

 Notifications